jvataidee/PesquisaOperacional/README.md

 # Operational Research Repository by João Ataíde

-João Ataíde is a Data Scientist at Imagem Esri.
 This repository is dedicated to his Operational Research projects, where he conducts small case studies seeking to optimize processes and solve problems using mathematical optimization.

 ## Background
 João has a background in Pyomo, DEAP, Genetic Algorithms, Operational Research, Discrete Optimization.